Integrations · Hub

 Framework, integration, workflow.

-The six covered below are the ones that show up in real brand and product work.
-Each page is platform-specific: Jira reads bureaucratic, Linear reads modern-startup, Notion reads docs-first, Figma reads designer, GitHub reads engineering.
+Each microsite is platform-specific: Jira reads bureaucratic, Linear reads modern-startup, Notion reads docs-first, Figma reads designer, GitHub reads engineering.
 The agile page is platform-agnostic and covers how the brief lives across the sprint cycle no matter which tracker the team uses.

 Scrum and agile teams